unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments-with-records.md

 ### strictName (required)

 The partner `strictName` is provided by Unstoppable Domains.
-This parameter may be different than `resellerID` found in the partner dashboard.
+This parameter may be different than `resellerID` found in your Partner account.

 ### timestamp (required)